 Also, instead of calling it a product page, you can decide to make it like a gallery page where you display your products based on their categories.

 If you’re not selling products on your website, this page is not necessary.

-Recently Frequently Asked Questions AKA FAQ has become one of the most popular pages on websites recently.
+Recently Frequently Asked Questions AKA FAQ has become one of the most essential pages on websites.

 Over time, it has been used by website owners in answering some common questions usually asked by website visitors.

 Instead of waiting for a user or prospect to ask you questions about your website directly, you can gather all the popular questions, that’s likely to be asked, including other information they’d like to know; answer and update them on the FAQ page.

 With this done, a user with questions can quickly find answers to their questions right on the website, without having to contact you personally.
 This is the usefulness that makes FAQ page one of the most important pages on a website.